 Medical Assistants are multi-skilled health professionals specifically educated to work in a variety of ambulatory settings, performing administrative and clinical duties.
-STI’s Medical Assisting Program teaches the skills and theory of both the administrative and clinical components.
-Hear what our Medical Assisting graduates have to say about the program in this video!
+STI’s nine-month Medical Assisting Program teaches the skills and theory of both the administrative and clinical components.

 Administrative Medical Assistant skills learned:

 - Fundamentals of medical office management

 - Financial practices within the medical office

 - Maintain patient records through electronic and paper systems

 - Obtain vital signs